What are Investment & Pension Fees in Ireland? You’ve come to the right article to find out!

 If on the other hand you feel you feel you are getting nothing for your annual fee, that you receive nothing but an annual statement, then you may indeed feel the need to get out of the water, and avoid the shark!

-Liwesie you may find that you are paying a very reasonable fee, and that you are receiving a really valuable service, as outlined in previous paragraphs, a trusted life-long advisor.
-In that case I implore you to pick up the phone and say 'thank you' to her or him, and while you are at it introduce some of your friends to that advisor......the world needs more advisors like these.
+Likewise, you may find that you are paying a very reasonable fee, and that you are receiving a really valuable and personal service, as outlined in previous paragraphs, a trusted life-long advisor.
+In that case I implore you to pick up the phone and say ‘thank you’ to her or him, and while you are at it introduce some of your friends to that advisor.
+In my humble opinion, this country and it’s people need more advisors just like these.